saintsal/supershadowy/index.md

     Super Shadowy meets are for practitioners and autodidacts to learn from each other.

-    **Safe spaces of practitioners only.**   When it's just us, we can be truly honest about how things are going.
-(For example, coders-only means nobody hustling to recruit them.
+    **Practitioners only.**   When it's just us, we can be truly honest about how things are going.
+(For example, builders only means nobody hustling to recruit.
 Founders-only means no investors, employees or clients to impress.)

     We share **first-hand experience only** to keep things real, avoid hype, and expose all those little tricks you do naturally but never think to explain.

+    🫂 You can do a shadow meet just for you to share and get one-off help, or meet regularly as a group where multiple people can demo and get feedback.

-    We're **decentralised**:
+    🌌 We're **decentralised**:
+    * There are no official communication channels
     * Anyone can schedule a super shadowy meet
     * Nobody is in charge
-    * There are no official communication channels
-    * Members invite members individually
+    * You decide who to invite

     ## MEET FORMAT